outpostyoga/athenaemCore/README.md

 CRYPTO.
 Avoid it.
 It goes up, it goes down, it represents nothing.
 Look up the history of trade and fraud.
 Stay safe.

+DATA.
+- `Flat Media Library` Raw, dev and b-z roll files and values.
+- `Released Assets` Forms, tests, posters and other team viewable files and values.
+- `Games Played` Released assets printed and used by a person or group.
+Can be a form submission.

 ERRORS.
 Use the netcode version for everything.
 The try catch is extremely slow when you use it and negligible when present but unused.
 The best solution for returning an error?
 - `throw new Error ( "Yikes!" )` without try/catch equivalent.
 ```